The Essential A levels for Pursuing a Career in Law.

 Ultimately, there are no strict subject requirements to study law at university.
 The most important thing is to take subjects that will prepare your critical thinking, analytical, writing, and oral communication skills.
 In this sense, it is important take subjects that you thrive at and enjoy.

 Law courses are competitive and require many hours of A level study to receive an offer.
-At Greene’s we are prepared to help you achieve your dreams.

 With over 190 subject-expert tutors ready to help, Greene’s offers a wide curriculum, individualised to each student’s academic interests.